 The Short Version

-Bottom line: choose AppGrid if you want the best all-around Launchpad replacement for macOS Tahoe, especially if you care about importing your old layout, organizing hundreds of apps, or using a free core version.
-Choose LaunchOS if visual fidelity is your only priority.
+Bottom line: choose AppGrid if you want the best all-around Launchpad replacement for macOS Tahoe — especially multi-select bulk operations, AI rearrangement, and a free core version that LaunchOS does not offer.
+Choose LaunchOS if you have few apps to manage and want a polished visual grid.
 Choose Launchie if you prefer a vertical, more modern launcher instead of classic Launchpad pages.

 AppGrid has also been covered by 9to5Mac, Macworld, MacTech, and other Apple-focused publications in the context of replacing Launchpad on macOS Tahoe.
 See press coverage and user reviews.